SonySemiconductorSolutions/tof-ar-samples-ar/README.md

 <a name="overview"></a>
 # Overview of ToF AR Samples AR

-**ToF AR Samples AR** is a sample application that uses the functions of ToF AR and provides 5 scenes (see below).
+**ToF AR Samples AR** is a sample application that uses the functions of ToF AR (see below).

-When you start the application, the scene list is displayed on the screen.
-Select a scene from the list and tap it to start it.
+When you start the application, the sample list is displayed on the screen.
+Select a sample from the list and tap it to start it.

 <img src="/Images/topmenu.jpg" width="150">